akiarie/blog/_posts/2019-01-03-deep-things-of-god.md

 Ponder for a moment the astounding claim that is being advanced by the apostles in these passages.
-The glory of the central truths concerning God and his Christ, the deep things of God, these things are of such a wondrous nature that they are altogether unlike what is experienced by the lost world---no, they possess a glory that altogether transcends the experience of the patriarchs, Moses and the Old Testament prophets.
+The glory of the central truths concerning God and his Christ, the deep things of God, these things are of such a wondrous nature that they are altogether unlike what is experienced by the lost world---in fact, they possess a glory that altogether transcends the experience of the patriarchs, Moses and the Old Testament prophets.

 Jacob wrestled with God through the night, at the end of which ordeal he asks the angel, "what is your name?"
 But though he was blessed by God, having his name changed to Israel, he received no